honeymusic/Honey-Music/README.md

+#  Current Updates
+We have started working on v3
+Includes Slash Commands, Dashboard, mongodb database and a request system

 # 🐝🍯 Honey Music
 Honey music is a open source music bot made using lavalink to send audio Erela.js to handle lavalink,